 Don’t be rigid about the path.
 Give yourself grace as you figure out what you need.

-The book your audience keeps asking for, potentially even a bestselling book, probably will not get written between flights and deadlines.
+The book your audience keeps asking for, potentially even a bestselling book, probably will not get written between client calls, travel, and deadlines.
 It’s finished when the process aligns with your life, your voice, and your goals.

 If you are ready to figure out whether ghostwriting, book coaching, or a combination of both is right for you, schedule a Book Talk Consultation.
 A short conversation can clarify your options and get you moving toward the book you have been meaning to write.